ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 - He Level
 - Pressure

+and allows control of:

+- Pressure based on temperature (used initially for the little blue cryostat)

 There is a section on each below as well as how to set the communication settings.

 ### Temperature